cunterrainer/Snake/README.md

 # Snake
 Welcome to Snake, a classic game with a twist!
 This version introduces challenging elements such as portals and walls, adding a new layer of strategy to the familiar gameplay.
+[Try the web build](https://cunterrainer.github.io/Snake/)

 ![image info](./docs/preview.PNG)